stravos97/java-documentation-notes/01-basics/04-strings.md

 ## Internals and Objects

-- Internally, a String holds a ==character array== (now a byte array since Java 9) and caches its hash code for quick use.
+- Internally, a String holds a **character array** (now a byte array since Java 9) and caches its hash code for quick use.
 - Being an object, a `String` can be
 	- Stored in collections: `List<String>`, `Map<String, Integer>`
 	- Used with all `Object` methods (`equals()`, `toString()`, etc.)
 	- Passed by reference between methods
-- ==Immutability==: Once created, a String object's value cannot change.
+- **Immutability**: Once created, a String object's value cannot change.
 Any operation that appears to modify a string returns a new String object. [geeksforgeeks](https://www.geeksforgeeks.org/java/java-string-is-immutable-what-exactly-is-the-meaning/) [scaler](https://www.scaler.com/topics/java/string-pool-in-java/)